miguelcastilho/mediabox/README.md

 Before you get started with this automation tool, make sure you have the following prerequisites:

-- Client and server machines.
-This works best if you run the playbooks, for example, on your laptop against a remote server.
+- **Client and Server Machines**: This works best if you run the playbooks, for example, on your laptop against a remote server.
 Running the playbooks directly on the remote server might break the execution if the server needs to reboot when upgrading packages with apt.
 - Client: (aka your laptop)
   - You need to have ansible installed.
 Check how to install it [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-and-upgrading-ansible-with-pipx)
   - Ensure the client can SSH to the server without password.
 This can be done by executing the following commands on your laptop if you are using MacOS or Linux: